RinSam95/SchoolEducationalGames_2018/README.md

 # SchoolEducationalGames_2018
 School group project from Winter 2018, Oulu University of Applied Sciences.
-Meant to serve as an educational website for elementary schoolers.
-Only includes features developed by myself.
+Meant to serve as an educational website for elementary school aged children.
+Developed with Javacript, JQuery and Bootstrap.
+Only includes the features developed by myself.